Flying And Falling Into Possibility

 The Potter, the Infant and the ZB’er

-An apprentice potter prepares and centres the clay, throwing a thousand
+An apprentice potter prepares and centers the clay, throwing a thousand

 or so basic cylinders before they're able to replicate with accuracy a simple